Scaling and Universality in the Temporal Occurrence of Repeating FRBs: Results

-The result above shows that one single scaling function reasonably well describes the waiting time distribution for different thresholds, with small differences in each case.
-At short times distribution exceeds the value given by the scaling function, and deviations may be due to overcounting introduced by sub-bursts.
-In this way, relation $g$ can be regarded as a unified scaling function, reflecting the self-similarity in intensity of the temporal occurrence of repeating FRBs.
-Despite the large variability associated with the intensity of fluence, it is surprising that the temporal occurrence of repeating FRBs is governed by a unique simple scaling law, and the validity of the scaling law is much more general and independent on any model of its temporal occurrence.
+The above results show that a single scaling function can reasonably describe the waiting time distribution for different thresholds, with only small differences in each case.
+This function is also referred to as the generalized Pareto distribution \citep{hosking_parameter_1987}.
+Thus, the relation $g$ can be regarded as a unified scaling function, reflecting the self-similarity in intensity of the temporal occurrence of repeating FRBs.
+It is remarkable that, despite the large variability associated with the intensity of fluence, the temporal occurrence of repeating FRBs is governed by a simple, unique scaling law that is much more general and independent of any model of its temporal occurrence.
+Some deviations from the scaling function are observed for large $t$, as shown in Figure \ref{fig:frb121102}(b).
+For the typical minimum observing session, about 1 hour for one day, the bin range for the last data point is close to the interval of 1100 to 3200 seconds, while the time range for the second-to-last data point is close to 360 to 1100 seconds.
+One possible cause of this discrepancy may be attributed to the finite length of each observation session, which underestimates the frequency of long waiting times.
+In the future, more bursts of FRB data may improve the statistical behavior of waiting time in these intervals.

-It should be noted that although the isotropic equivalent energy distribution is fitted by a bimodal structure\cite{FAST1}, suggesting possibly more than one emission mechanism, emission site or beam shape.
-The above analysis clearly shows that they all collapsed on one single scaling function of waiting time which is irrelevant of energy thresholds.

-For comparison the same analysis is conducted with FRB20201124A.
-The waiting time distribution $P(t)$ shown in Fig.2(a) shares similar behaviors for different fluence thresholds compared with FRB121102 results shown in Fig.1(a).
-After rescaling using Eq.(1) the entire distribution for all thresholds is also consistent with the same function $g(\tau)$ [En.(\ref{f_scale})], with $\gamma \simeq 2.311 \pm 0.007$ and $\beta \simeq 0.052 \pm 0.0002 $, respectively.
-Some deviation from the scaling function for large $t$ may be affected by the finite time length of each observation session, which underestimates the occurrence of long waiting times.
-In these cases the same unified function $g(\tau)$ obtained are in perfect agreement with both FRB121102 and FRB20201124A, demonstrating the universality of the phenomenon.